The story behind the bankruptcy of Justo & Bueno and who is its new investor

 The drama of history begins with the storm of the pandemic.
 Justo&Bueno argued that this phenomenon had a considerable impact on its finances.
 So the supermarket chain went from selling $3.2 billion annually to having debts of more than $1.2 billion.
 As a consequence of this, Justo&Bueno received a liquidation order from the Superintendence of Companies, which is still in force.
 In this context, the “villains” appear.
 Well, Russian, American and even Chinese tales arrived promising to save Justo&Bueno.

-The first antagonist in this story was a Russian fund that was never heard from again; the next was the American fund MGM Innova Capital, chaired by Marco Monroy, which ended up placing US$4.5 million for Justo&Bueno.
+The first antagonist in this story was a Russian fund that was never heard from once more; the next was the American fund MGM Innova Capital, chaired by Marco Monroy, which ended up placing US$4.5 million for Justo&Bueno.
 The latter has a breaking point and is that they appear as Merchandise partners, but in Panama, according to research carried out by LR.
 Then came the promising Chinese fund called JFC, which stood for Joining Futures Capital International Limited, but which was ultimately the acronym for the Colombian, Jhon Jairo Flores Capital.
 He had stated that he was going to buy the company, but in the end this turned out to be just “a tall tale”, because the promised money never arrived.

 Among the reasons why Justo&Bueno reached this financial breaking point is mainly due to mismanagement.
 Giraldo explained to LR that even with the effects that the pandemic was having on the resources of the supermarket chain, the administration at that time decided to open more stores in Colombia and also venture into international markets such as those of Panama.
 Reason that was leading Justo&Bueno to a situation of non-payment with its suppliers and later with the employees.